josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

 | [Angular Schematics](guide/schematics)    | Automated scaffolding, refactoring, and update tools that simplify development at large scale.                                                 |

 These libraries expand your application's functionality while also letting you focus more on the features that make your application unique.
-Add these libraries knowing that they're designed to integrate seamlessly into and update simultaneously with the Angular framework.
+Add these libraries knowing that they are designed to integrate seamlessly into and update simultaneously with the Angular framework.

 These libraries are only required if and when they can help you add functionality to your applications or solve a particular problem.